Online Social Networks: Threats and Solutions: Threats

-\paragraph{Socware.} Socware entails fake and possibly damaging posts and messages from friends in online social networks.
-Socware may lure victims by offering false rewards to users who install the socware-related malicious Facebook applications or visit the questionable socware website.
-After the users have cruised the socware website or installed the relevant application, they unknowingly end up sending socware messages or posts to their friends, essentially assisting the socware' viral spread~\cite{rahman2012efficient}.
+In some cases, OSN users unknowingly share their locations by uploading media items, such as photos and videos, which may be embedded with geotagging information about their current and past locations~\cite{Friedland:2010:CJP:1924931.1924933}.
+For example, Adam Savage, the host of the popular science program \textit{MythBusters}, posted a picture on Twitter of his car parked in front of his house.
+The uploaded image contained a geotag which exposed the place where the photo was taken~\cite{photos2010ny}. } \paragraph{Socware.} Socware entails fake and possibly damaging posts and messages from friends in \s{OSNs}.
+Socware may lure victims by offering false rewards to users who install socware-related malicious Facebook applications or visit questionable socware \s{websites}.
+After the users have cruised the socware website or installed the relevant application, \s{the installed socware sends messages on the user's behalf to the user's friends}, essentially assisting the socware viral spread~\cite{rahman2012efficient}.
 In 2012, Rahman et al.~\cite{rahman2012efficient} investigated over 40 million posts and discovered that 49\% of the studied users were exposed to at least one socware post in a four-month period.
-Moreover, Rahman et al.~\cite{rahman2012frappe} discovered that 13\% of the 111,000 studied applications were malicious applications that could assist in spreading socware.
+Moreover, Rahman et al.~\cite{rahman2012frappe} discovered that 13\% of 111,000 studied applications were malicious applications that could assist in spreading socware.
 Additionally, a recent study by Huang et al.~\cite{huang2013analysis} studied the ecosystem which enables socware to propagate (cascade).
-By analyzing data from the walls of approximately 3 million Facebook users over a period of five months, they discovered that ``socware cascades are supported by Facebook applications that are strategically collaborating with each other in large groups.''
+By analyzing data from the \s{profile pages} of approximately 3 million Facebook users over a period of five months, they discovered that ``socware cascades are supported by Facebook applications that are strategically collaborating with each other in large groups.''